CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 <img src=images/0756z1nk.jpg />

-- [ ]  Tick this box to indicate Step 4 is complete.

 ## Step 5: Evaluate and save the final machine learning model (Ctrl + Enter or Press Run cell icon next to the cell <img src=images/i4uc7ogh.jpg />).

 Open the saved experiment from the workspace to select and save the best model: